zcrayman/tut-rest/modelling-the-restful-domain.md

-## Modelling RESTful Service Domain
+## Modelling the RESTful Service Domain

 TODO Zoomed in on the core components of the system in the Life Preserver.